eLearning Feedback with Dr Ruth Schwarzenbock, PhD Science of Education

 “Well done!” and “try again!” are the most commonly used forms of feedback, but what do they really teach your learners?
-According to the science (Gibbs and Simpson, 2004), approximately diddly squat.
+According to science (Gibbs and Simpson, 2004), approximately diddly squat.
+So what does that mean for eLearning feedback?

 Why is Feedback so Powerful in Learning?

-Feedback is an amazingly powerful tool for learning, but only if it is applied correctly.
-Through childhood to old age, we use feedback to learn everyday – and have for millennium.
+Applied correctly, feedback is an amazingly powerful tool for learning.
+Through childhood to old age, we use feedback to learn everyday – and have for a millennium.
 Feedback can be as simple as life telling you to do something differently, such as when you try something that doesn’t work out.
 Alternatively, we can learn from external feedback – such as people telling us what works and what doesn’t, what we should do and what we should not (think of dear Ma’s sage advice of not running with scissors).

 How often, however, have you caught yourself muttering “I should have listened”?
 Despite your Ma’s best intentions, we often need to make a mistake ourselves first before actually learning the lesson.
 This is because your brain needs to be actively involved in the learning process.
 Luckily, we can use this fact of human nature to make feedback even more powerful.